SyneRBI/SIRF-Exercises/README.md

 A note on keyboard short-cuts inside a VirtualBox VM
 ----------------------------------------------------

-On Windows and Linux, VirtualBox sets the "host-key" by default to `Right-CTRL`, so unless you change this, you have to use `Left-CTRL` to "send" the `CTRL`-keystroke to the Virtual Machine.
+On Windows and Linux, VirtualBox sets the "host-key" by default to `Right-CTRL` on Windows/Linux, so unless you change this, you have to use `Left-CTRL` to "send" the `CTRL`-keystroke to the Virtual Machine.
 So, below we will always type `Left-CTRL`.